 The 1994 USGS aerial photo showed that the last remaining runway section had been built-over at some point between 1980-94.

-A circa 2001 aerial view of the site of Capistrano Airport.
+A 2018 aerial view showed no trace remaining of Capistrano Airport.

 Thanks to Scott O'Donnell for pointing out this airfield.

-Santa Ana NAS / Hangar City Airport / Tustin MCAS (NTK), Tustin, CA
+Santa Ana NAS / Hangar City Airport / MCAS Santa Ana / Tustin MCAS (NTK), Tustin, CA

 33.704, -117.83 (Northeast of John Wayne Orange County Airport)